openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 #Using oref0 Tools

 ## Add the oref0 Virtual Devices
-In Phase 1, you added two physical medical devices to openaps—your pump and your cgm.
+In [Phase 1]((docs/Log-clean-analyze-with-openaps-tools/log-clean-analyze.md), you added two physical medical devices to openaps—your pump and your cgm.

-, this is done using commands like openaps device add pump medtronic $serial and openaps device add cgm dexcom.
-For oref0 virtual devices, you can add a catch-all oref0 device using openaps device add oref0 process oref0, and then you can be more specific and add individual oref0 processes as devices using commands like `openaps device add iob process --require "pumphistory profile clock" oref0 calculate-iob, openaps device add get-profile process --require "settings bg_targets isf basal_profile max_iob" oref0 get-profile` and `openaps device add determine-basal process --require "iob temp_basal glucose profile" oref0 determine-basal`.
-In that syntax, the --require specifies which arguments are required in order to successfully run each command.
+This was done using the commands `openaps device add` and then specifying the device name, type, and parameters.
+For oref0 virtual devices, you can add a catch-all oref0 device using

+`openaps device add oref0 process oref0`

+and then you can be more specific and add individual oref0 processes as devices using commands like

+`openaps device add iob process --require "pumphistory profile clock" oref0 calculate-iob, openaps device add get-profile process --require "settings bg_targets isf basal_profile max_iob" oref0 get-profile`

+and

+`openaps device add determine-basal process --require "iob temp_basal glucose profile" oref0 determine-basal`.

+In that syntax, the `--require` specifies which arguments are required in order to successfully run each command.

 ##Adding reports